‘My father made me carry a pocket alarm’: Vanessa on staying safe on a night out

 I follow my gut

-After a night out, there are several different ways to get home, including taking the bus, train, a cab, walking with friends or letting someone else drive you.
+There are several different ways to get home on an evening, including taking the bus, a train, a cab, walking with friends or letting someone else drive you.
 However, not everybody feels comfortable getting home in the same way.
 A bus or train ride can be lonely, while letting someone else drive can be dangerous, as they might be irresponsible.

 With that in mind, it is important to choose a way of getting home that you feel happy with.
 This is when you have to trust your gut.
 If it feels wrong, it’s best not to choose it.
 Likewise, if you’re on your way home and something doesn’t feel right, call someone and get somewhere safe.
 Trust yourself to know when you are in danger.